Living as Expat in Erbil · Kurdistan: A Complete Overview

 Living in Erbil: What's the cost of living in Erbil?

-• Electricity is about 50 dollars per month.
+• Electricity is about 50 dollars per month, depending on your area.

-• Local food ranging from 5 to 15 dollars per meal.
-International food might is more expensive.
+• Local food ranges from 5 to 15 dollars per meal.
+International food is often more expensive.

 In Erbil, you can pay with American dollars or Iraqi Dinars which is convenient for expats.
 Using both currencies at local stores, taxis, and international shops is possible.